 Family-friendly things to do near Kingswear

 Travel back in time to 1950’s England and the golden age of steam travel.
-A proper choo choo, the classic train carriages and Brunel’s engineering is sure to delight both little ones and Grandpas alike.
+A proper choo choo, the classic train carriages and Brunel’s engineering are sure to delight both little ones and Grandpas alike.
 The train leaves regularly from Kingswear and chugs along a scenic route to Paignton, although you can get out at stops along the way.
 I highly recommend going all the way to Paignton, then hopping off at Greenway Halt on the return journey to visit Agatha Christie’s former holiday home (now looked after by the National Trust) – a short walk from the platform.
 If you’re feeling fancy, or just want an extra good seat, shell out an extra £2 to sit in the ‘Devon Belle‘ – an observation carriage with wall to wall glass – to make the most of the views.

 If it rains during your visit to Pennywell, you can return for FREE within 7 days.
 You almost want it to as there is so much to see and do.
 The farm is a total delight, you can cuddle and feed practically everything there – guinea pigs, miniature pigs, rabbits and big pigs.
 A miniature train skirts around a small track, a look out tower gazes over stunning views, there’s a great toddler play area, complete with a miniature classic Devonian house, tons of tractors, a soft play area, bouncy castle, horse-rides (which you need to book), tractor-rides, ferret racing, shire horses, Go Karts and more…fun fun fun.